Cao Wei family trees: Cao Zhang

 Cao Zhang married Sun Ben's daughter (personal name unknown).
 Cao Zhang's son was Cao Kai.
 Cao Zhang also had a daughter (personal name unknown) who married Wang Chang.
 It is not known whether Cao Zhang's two children were born to Lady Sun (Sun Ben's daughter) or not.

 Cao Zhi

 Cao Zhi married the daughter of Cui Yan's elder brother.
 He had two sons — Cao Miao and Cao Zhi (courtesy name "Yungong").
 He also had two daughters — Cao Jinhu and Cao Xingnü.
-It is not known whether Cao Zhi's four children were born to Lady Cui or not.
+It is not known whether Cao Zhi's three children were born to Lady Cui or not; Cao Zhi was recorded to be a son of a concubine.

 Lady Liu

 Cao Cao and Lady Liu had two sons and a daughter: Cao Ang, Cao Shuo and Princess Qinghe (personal name unknown).
 Princess Qinghe married Xiahou Dun's son Xiahou Mao.

 Cao Ang's successor was Cao Wan, a son of his half-brother Cao Jun (曹均).
 Cao Wan's son was Cao Lian.
 Cao Shuo's successor was Cao Song, a son of his half-brother Cao Mao (曹茂).